-Thanks in part to MCTC, Mike Palm found his ideal niche in the heating, ventilating, air conditioning, and refrigeration (HVACR) industry.
-As is the case for many people, getting to this point in his career has involved some life exploration, false starts and interruptions.
+Thanks in part to MCTC, Mike Palm found his ideal niche in the heating, ventilating, air conditioning and refrigeration (HVACR) industry.
+As with many students, finding his path involved life exploration, false starts and interruptions.
 In Palm’s case, however, the interruptions were far more intense than the norm.

 From Bemidji to Baghdad

 Palm graduated from Lakeville High School in 2000.
 At the time, he thought he wanted to pursue a career as a police officer.
 After more than two years in Bemidji State University’s criminal justice program, he realized criminal justice was not the right path for him.